 At this time, all active Appspace users have been invited to the Appspace Cloud.
 Once an invitee has clicked on the link in the email – Yes, we know this goes against our recommendations for phishing due diligence – and created an account, they will be able to go to smu.edu/appspace to log in.
 Select the “Login to Appspace Cloud” option and use the email that was contained in the invitation.
 Continue reading Appspace Cloud Update: November 9, 2018

 We have begun working with Appspace to migrate sign content to the cloud.
 Any updates to your digital sign(s) after Noon on November 7, 2018, will not appear on the cloud version and will need to be redone after the migration is complete.

 Starting tomorrow, November 8, 2018, Appspace users will be invited to the new cloud environment.
 Users will receive an email with a link to create your account on the new cloud service.
 The email will look like the one featured below:

-As Box works to improve their user experience, that sometimes means removing older functionality to make room for new features.
-In order to maintain the highest security standards, promote the safety of our data, and align with industry-wide best practices, Box will disable the use of Transport Layer Security (TLS) 1.0 across all Box services on June 25, 2018.
-After this date, TLS 1.1 or higher (TLS 1.1+) must be used.
-This means if you are using an older web browser, Box application, or 3rd party applications that do not support TLS 1.1+, you will not be able to access Box.
-Continue reading Box to end support for older tools with TLS 1.0
+As Qualtrics works to improve their user experience, that sometimes means removing older functionality to make room for new features and improved security.
+In order to maintain the highest security standards, promote the safety of our data, and align with industry-wide best practices, Qualtrics will disable the use of Transport Layer Security (TLS) 1.0/1.1 across all Qualtrics services on November 21, 2018.
+After this date, TLS 1.2 or higher (TLS 1.2+) must be used.
+This means if you are using an older web browser or 3rd party applications that do not support TLS 1.2+, you will not be able to access Qualtics.
+Continue reading Qualtrics to end support for older browsers with TLS 1.0/1.1